Table of Contents

 UAE Nationals: Covered by GPSSA (General Pension and Social Security Authority)

-Expats: Entitled to an End of Service Gratuity based on service length
+Expats: Entitled to an End of Service Gratuity based on service length and applicable after completing an year.

 4. Employment Contracts